Updated: May 27

 Terms of Employment

 This is a full-time position of approximately 37.5 hours a week.
 The position is currently a remote position until further notice and the selected candidate can expect to work flexible hours including weekdays, evenings and weekends as needed.
 The MLSC promotes flexible working hours to encourage higher job satisfaction and organizational growth.
 The hours and location of work may change as required.
 We offer a competitive salary commensurate with experience.
-The project started date is summer or fall 2022.
+[Annual Salary approximately 85k)

 All applicants are requested to contact the MLSC with a cover letter, three professional references and a resume in one document to firstname.lastname@example.org.
 The document must be in Word or PDF format.
 Please indicate ‘MLSC Director Application’ in the subject line when the job application is submitted.
 Applications will be reviewed and interviews will be conducted on a rolling basis until the position is filled, with preference given to applications submitted by June 3, 2022.